godotengine/godot-docs/tutorials/ui/gui_theme_type_variations.rst

 Creating a type variation
 -------------------------

+Type variations are created from the theme editor and require both a name and a base type from which to extend.

 To create a type variation open the theme editor, then click the plus icon next to the **Type** dropdown on the right side of the editor.
 Type in what